VioletRimberg/Cephalon-Jericho/docs.md

 - `/profile`: A form to check warframe user data, including warframe name, mastery rank and clan.
 - `/role`: Allows users to either choose member or guest roles.
 To verify as a member, users must enter their Warframe username, which is checked against the guild name.
 After verification, the corresponding role is automatically assigned.
 - `/smooch`: Allows the user to give Cephalon Jericho a little kiss.
+- `/text_maintenance`: Allows users with the maintenance role to refresh currently loaded google sheet

 ## License